Hybrid-Let vs Buy-to-Let in London 2026: Which Yields More?

 The Hybrid-Let uplift — the actual maths

 The same property on AST grosses £2,600/month.
 The Hybrid-Let uplift is £2,200/month, or £26,400/year — before accounting for the management fee.
-Apply a 20% full-service fee and the owner still nets ~£3,830/month, or ~£14,760 additional per year versus AST.
+Apply our 10% full-service fee (0% in month 1 for the Founding 10 cohort) and the owner still nets ~£4,320/month, or ~£20,640 additional per year versus AST.
 If you manage yourself and use Big Ben's platform on a reduced onboarding fee, the spread is wider.

 "We don't sell tenants a dream.
 We sell owners a spreadsheet.
 The uplift is real because it's a blend of three legal channels, not a single grey-area bet."